-Once you complete this activity for all tasks in your plan, the total sum of Estimated Costs of all the tasks will be the Estimated Cost for the project.
-You will use the Estimated Cost as a base for the budget of your project.
+Once you complete this activity for all tasks in your plan, the total sum of Planned Costs of all the tasks will be the Planned Cost for the project.
+You will use the Planned Cost as a base for the budget of your project.

-To see the project’s estimated cost, turn to the Financials section of the Project Details tab.
+To see the project’s Planned cost, turn to the Financials section of the Project Details tab.

 Figure 5: Estimated Cost in the Project Details >> Financials section

-Add your buffer/desired margin to the Estimated Cost to set the project’s budget.
+Add your buffer/desired margin to the Planned Cost to set the project’s budget.